The Dutchess

-Background
+Background and recording

 After ten years with the band Wild Orchid, Fergie joined the hip-hop group The Black Eyed Peas in 2002, replacing Kim Hill and receiving a prominent role in the group.
 Fergie's debut album with the band, Elephunk, was the group's breakthrough, spawning the worldwide hit singles "Where Is the Love?" and "Shut Up", selling over 8 million copies worldwide and receiving four Grammy nominations (and winning one for the song "Let's Get It Started").
 Later, while releasing her second effort with the group, the even more successful Monkey Business (2005), which features the hit singles "Don't Phunk with My Heart" and "My Humps" (with both receiving a Grammy award) and sold 10 million copies worldwide, the singer announced that she and the other members of the group were working on solo projects, with her debut album being announced for a 2006 release.
 In an interview for Jam!
 Canoe, Fergie claimed, "We've been working on it, Will and I," she says.
 "And I'm so happy with the way it's turning out, but we just felt after 'Elephunk' that we needed to make another Black Eyed Peas record."
 Regarding the album's musical direction she said, "It'll be a deeper look into who I am.
 Soundwise, it'll be eclectic like the Peas but I'll get to experiment with more of the different sounds of my voice.
 I like to use my voice as an instrument sometimes and I'll be able to show that on that album."